madlib/archived_madlib/ReadMe_Build.txt

 Requirements:

-- Installed LAPACK library and header files.
+- LAPACK and BLAS libraries and their header files.

   Platform notes:
   + Mac OS X comes with LAPACK and BLAS preinstalled (as part of the Accelerate framework)
-  + On RedHat/CentOS, LAPACK and BLAS come with with the lapack-devel package
+  + On RedHat/CentOS, LAPACK and BLAS come with with the lapack-devel and blas-devel packages.
+When compiling against PostgreSQL, other "-devel" packages might be needed (e.g., openssl-devel).
   + On Solaris, LAPACK and BLAS come with the Orcale Performance Studio

 - Internet connection to automatically download MADlib's dependencies if needed (Boost, Armadillo).
 See notes below.

+Optional:

+- doxygen >= 1.7.3 to generate the user-level API reference in HTML format
+- git to download/update the local MathJax installation, which is used for displaying formulas in the developer-level documentation

 ** Build instructions (required read):